 You will need to upload this when you submit the online application form.

 We only accept applications made via our online form.
-However, we have provided a word version of the form (available here) to allow you to prepare your answers in advance
+However, we have provided a word version of the form (which will be available here when the programme opens) to allow you to prepare your answers in advance.

-Please note, you don’t need to complete the application all at once – you can choose to register with us at the top of the form, save your progress and sign back in anytime.
-Please note you need to choose to save your form each time however (there is no autosave!)
+Please note, you don’t need to complete the application all at once – you can choose to register with us at the top of the form, save your progress and sign back in anytime but please remember you need to choose to save your form each time (there is no autosave!)

-Review by Leathersellers panel – 16th April – early June 2021
+Review by Leathersellers panel – April – May 2022

 What you can expect from us